Aarhus Universitets segl

 Qualifications and specific competences:

-Applicants to the PhD position must have a relevant Bachelor’s or Master’s degree.
-Candidates with knowledge of astrochemistry and/or experimental surface science will be preferred.
+Applicants to the PhD position must have a Master’s degree in experimental physics, astrochemistry, or a related field.
+Candidates with experience in laboratory instrumentation (ultra-high vacuum systems and cryogenic techniques), spectroscopy, and/or experimental surface science will be preferred.

 Observational Astronomy - University of Copenhagen